MaryVPie/readme-generator/MyREADME.md

 ## Links to Review

 * The walkthrough video demonstrating the functionality of the application:

-* A sample README.md file for a project repository generated using the application:

 * The URL of the GitHub repository: https://github.com/MaryVPie/wheather-dashboard